Cindy and Barrett with RV in Montrose

 2. How do you live in an RV full-time, and what is living in a camper like?

-The simple answer, we just do!
+The simple answer, we just did!

 Our Mckinney Falls State Park RV campsite in Austin, Texas